VaibhavAjayGupta/ohlc/README.md

    4. updateLow(value) for updating low.
    5. updateHigh(value) for updating high.

- PubSubManager is used for maintaining the list of subscribed clients and publish the data. </br>
+ <b>PubSubManager</b> is used for maintaining the list of subscribed clients and publish the data. </br>
   Methods:- </br>
    1. subscribe(subscriber, channel) - for subscribing to a particular stock(channel).
    2. publish(channel, message) - for publishing a message to a particular stock(channel).